awslabs/recurrent-intensity-model-experiments/README.md

 CVX-Online is integrated as `self.metrics_update("RNN-Hawkes", S, T)`, when `self.online=True` and `T is not None`.

-Auto-generated documentation may be found at [ReadTheDocs](https://recurrent-intensity-model-experiments.readthedocs.io/).
+Finally, auto-generated documentation may be found at [ReadTheDocs](https://recurrent-intensity-model-experiments.readthedocs.io/).
 To extend to other datasets, see example in [prepare_synthetic_data](src/rime/dataset/__init__.py).
 The main functions are tested in [test](test).